mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 The Imperial authorities tend to become involved when an individual commits many crimes on various worlds and is clearly a serious threat, or when a crime assumes political or economic significance.
-Organised crime falls into this category, though normally if a group’s activities are restricted to one world then they are left for the local police to deal with.
+Organised crime falls into this category, though normally if a group's activities are restricted to one world then they are left for the local police to deal with.
 Organised crime on a multiworld scale is a threat to the stability of